 The use of the flower pot will be explained later in the article.
 But to gain a hint on its use, click "More Images" under the waterfall photo (above right) to open the photo gallery.

 See if you can find 25-30 rocks.
 A mixture of sizes and shapes is fine, but include at least a few large, flat rocks.
 This is a dry-wall project, so it is certainly to your advantage to have flatter rocks, where there's a choice: they're easier to stabilize.
 I collected several additional smaller stones to place around the edge of my pond (to hide the plastic edge) as decorative elements.

 The pump I used is a "Little Giant" submersible pump, with a 6' cord.
 It's a 120 GPH pump, which means it displaces 120 gallons of water per hour -- sufficient for such a small garden pond.
 The width of the tubing that fits this particular pump is 1/2 inch.
 I used a small, cheap rigid plastic pond liner (also called a "preformed" liner) that is 2' in diameter and 7" deep.

 You'll use the sand to supply "adjustable flooring" for your rigid plastic pond liner.
 Along with a carpenter's level, this will come in handy when you attempt to get your pond liner to sit level in its hole.

 There's another matter to attend to even before contacting an electrician.
-You should call the Dig Safe phone number to make sure your digging for a backyard waterfall and pond won't damage any buried utility lines.
+You should call the Dig Safe phone number to make sure your digging for an outdoor waterfall and pond won't damage any buried utility lines.